 Where do spotted turtles live and how do we study their habitat and behavior?
 Spend a morning at Windswept with Danielle learning about the turtles that live in the old cranberry bogs and how we study them.
 You will learn how we capture and handle turtles and how to use radio telemetry equipment to track their movements throughout their habitat.
 We will also learn about the Windswept restoration project and how turtle habitat will be created through restoration.
 Space is limited.

-Join Dr. Jen Karberg at our large salt marsh restoration project at Medouie Creek in Polpis Harbor.
-Come walk through the marsh and learn about the restoration construction and how we’ve seen the plants, water, and even wildlife change over the last decade.
-See our work to make this coastline more resilient.
+Join Dr. Jen Karberg at a large salt marsh restoration project in Polpis Harbor.
+In 2008, NCF started a large research project to restore the Medouie Creek salt marsh.
+Come walk through the marsh and learn about the restoration construction and how we saw plants, water, and even wildlife change over the last decade.
 We will be tramping through the salt marsh so rubber boots or swampers are necessary.
 Bug spray will be provided.
 Space is limited.

 Botany at The Barn & Ram Pasture with Kelly Omand - July 23